vyas0189/COSC-3380-Database/README.md

 -  Our function definitions for each role (admin, patient, doctor) are located in './client/src/store': this is where we defined the functions that would execute upon a frontend / user action, such as a button press.
 These functions would be called from our state management system whenever an add, modify, or delete action was initiated by the user on our project's website.
 -  All of the pictures & images used on our site are located in './client/src/assets'.
--  The general user interface (Home, Dashboard, etc.), along with our patient scheduling implementation are located in './client/src/components': components contains login authentication requests(components/Auth), our designed user dashboards which act as the home page for each user (components/Dashboard), our loading animation (components/Loading), our navigation bar which sits at the top of each page (components/Navbar), and patient scheduling (components/Schedule).
+-  The general user interface (Home, Dashboard, etc.), along with our patient scheduling implementation, is located in './client/src/components': components contains login authentication requests(components/Auth), our designed user dashboards which act as the home page for each user (components/Dashboard), our loading animation (components/Loading), our navigation bar which sits at the top of each page (components/Navbar), and patient scheduling (components/Schedule).
    /components also contains our main frontend file for linking all of the pages of the website in './client/src/App.js'.
 -  Finally, all of the design & functionality of any buttons, forms, or frontend requests are defined in './client/src/pages'.

-## Login Roles
+## User Roles

-Patient, Doctor, & Admin

-Please refer to login information for sample login credentials.
+Please refer to ‘login_credentials’ for sample login credentials.

+Three Roles: patient, doctor, admin

+Patient Functionalities: Login, Schedule Primary Appointment, Cancel Primary Appointment, Schedule Specialist Appointment (1st trigger), Cancel Specialist Appointment, View Upcoming Appointments, View Appointment History, Edit Patient Profile, Logout

+Doctor Functionalities: Login, Add Availability for Date, Update / Cancel Availability for Date, Edit Patient Profile, Update Patient Diagnosis (2nd trigger), Order Test, Logout

+Admin Functionalities: Login, Register Office Information, Register New Doctor, Update Doctor Credentials, View Currently Enrolled Patients (1st Report), View Currently Scheduled Appointments (2nd Report), Logout

 ## Triggers